 Refugee Settlement Service

-What is the process for settling the former refugees in Ashburton?
+What is the process for refugees arriving in Ashburton?

 I am Yusra.
 I am a refugee and I’m proud to stand for peace